 - Clean the car up and check the lights

 This is not simply to make the car look nice for the tester; it’s that certain components of the car have to be clean, as they’re going to be inspected.
 These include the lights, the windows, the mirrors and the registration plates – and, if any of these are damaged, you need to get them fixed before the NCT.
 The cleaning process applies to the inside, too; specifically, if you’ve got child seats and they’re in the car for the NCT, the tester is obliged to check they are fitted properly.
 If they’re not, your car will fail the NCT – imagine having to ay €28 just because a car seat, which you could have removed, wasn’t fitted properly.

 Linked to this, check the lights.
 Any blown bulbs will result in an instant NCT fail, so fire the car up and check all the indicators, dipped and main beam headlights, parking lights front and rear, tail and brake lights, fog lights, rear number plate illumination and reversing lamps work properly.
 You might need a friend to help you check some of these.
-OK, it can be tricky to replace bulbs on some more modern cars, but a motor factors should help you out if you’re struggling – and car bulbs are normally cheap to replace.
+OK, it can be tricky to replace bulbs on some more modern cars yourself, but bulbs can be easily changed where you get your car serviced – and car bulbs are normally cheap to replace.

 - Check the fluids

 Now make sure your car has adequate levels of oil, engine coolant, brake fluid, power steering fluid and windscreen wash.
 Each of these will be clearly marked under the bonnet, so it’s an easy enough process to make sure they’re at the right levels.